hedgehog125/SvelteKit-Plugin-Versioned-Worker/README.md

     };
     ```

+# Development Mode
+This plugin mainly only works in build mode because that simplifies things a lot.
+But the manifest is still outputted in dev mode, partly just to prevent the annoying 404 errors.
+It's generated in the same way as during the build, but note that you'll need to refresh the page to update it.
+It's generated for each request, regardless of if the contents have changed or not.

 **Note**: while this plugin seems to be working for basic situations, I haven't fully tested it yet, so expect some bugs.
 Please submit an issue or pull request if you find any.